-The responsibilities of the BPAC include assisting with the development of the non-motorized component of the Long Range Transportation Plan (LRTP), Transportation Improvement Program (TIP), reviewing transportation plans and programs and providing an opportunity for the public to speak on issues that affect people who walk or ride bicycle.
-BPAC members are sought from organizations and groups such as bike clubs, civic organizations, walking/running clubs, educators, engineers, and the elderly.
+The responsibilities of the BPAC include assisting with the development of the non-motorized component of the Long Range Transportation Plan (LRTP), Transportation Improvement Program (TIP), reviewing transportation plans and programs and providing an opportunity for the public to speak on issues that affect bicyclists and pedestrians.
+BPAC members are sought from organizations and groups such as bike clubs, civic organizations, walking/running clubs, educators, engineers, and older adults.